 A seminar on basic songwriting techniques and concepts.
-The craft of developing a well-written, memorable, and appealing song is explored and practiced with regard to lyrical, melodic, rhythmic, harmonic, and structural considerations.
-Examples of musically sound notation practices through lead sheets, and filing for copyright registration are also covered.
-Prerequisite: MUS 100 or permission of instructor.
-3 credits (Cycled)
+The craft of developing a well-written, memorable, and appealing song in any style is explored and practiced with regard to lyrical, melodic, rhythmic, harmonic, and structural considerations.
+Past and current songs from various genres are analyzed with regard to the same considerations.
+Emphasis is placed on harmonic progressions and form.
+Examples of notation practices through lead sheets and/or traditional scores are explored as are laws for filing for copyright registration.
+3 credits